-As regards trial work, Ms. Robinson was lead counsel to Bell Helicopter Textron Canada Limited in a patent infringement and validity action (2012 FC 113).
-She led a team to a successful judgment in 2008 that the Servier perindopril patent was valid and infringed, defeating a counterclaim that asserted anti-competitive practices.
+As regards trial work, Ms. Robinson was lead counsel to Bell Helicopter Textron Canada Limited in a patent infringement and validity action and for a second trial to quantify compensatory and punitive damages.
+She led a team to a successful judgment in 2008 that the Servier perindopril patent was valid and infringed, defeating a counterclaim that asserted anti-competitive practices, and a second trial to account for the profits payable to Servier.
 Prior to that, she was counsel to Merck in obtaining a judgment of infringement and validity of Merck’s patent for lisinopril.
 She has particular experience in expedited trial procedure, including her role as counsel on a “test case” fast-track patent action before the Federal Court.
 Ms. Robinson is also involved in the damages assessment phase of intellectual property litigation.

 In the pharmaceutical sector, Ms. Robinson has been active in litigation and strategic work related to the Patented Medicines (Notice of Compliance) Regulations since the introduction of this regime in 1993, as well as the subsequent data protection legislation.
 She also counsels clients on various regulatory matters.